xor3r/nasa/README.md

 ### Documentation

-Documentation for this application can be found on https://nasa.readthedocs.io/en/latest/.
+Documentation for this application can be found on https://nasa.readthedocs.io/en/latest/ or locally in _docs/pdf_ directory.

 ### Installing